akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 You can connect up to 50 third-parties through connections and connected Apps.
 :::

-To enable an App, click on `Connect` on the App card on the PIM App store page.
+To enable an App, click on `Connect` on the App card on the PIM App Store page.

 As soon as you click on `Connect`, the App will open in a new tab.